sxhxliang/mcp-access-point/README.md

 **Example Scenario**:
 When MCP-based AI clients need to interface with legacy HTTP microservices, the MCP Access Gateway acts as a middleware layer enabling seamless protocol conversion.

+Many thanks to [@limcheekin](https://github.com/limcheekin) for writing an article with a practical example: https://limcheekin.medium.com/building-your-first-no-code-mcp-server-the-fabric-integration-story-90da58cdbe1f

+## Contribution Guidelines
+1. Fork this repository.
+2. Create a branch and commit your changes.
+3. Create a pull request and wait for it to be merged.
+4. Make sure your code follows the Rust coding standards.